Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Conclusion

 \section{Conclusion}

-In this work, we proposed a novel principle to achieve nonlinear ICA based on \textit{mechanism sparsity}.
-The idea is based on the assumption that mechanisms that generate semantic variables are sparse: Actions usually affect only a few things at a time and objects usually interact sparsely with each other.
-Building on recent developments in nonlinear ICA, we constructed a rigorous theory which provides precise conditions for when regularizing the mechanism to be sparse will result in permutation identifiability.
-The most interesting assumptions are probably the graphical criterions on the structure of the dependencies in the data generating process.
-A special case of our framework shows how one can leverage \textit{unknown-target interventions} on the latent factors for disentanglement, thus bringing closer the languague of causality and ICA.
-Moreover, we demonstrate our method on simple synthetic data sets, which prepare the stage for more interesting real world applications, for instance in reinforcement learning.
+This work proposed a novel principle for disentanglement based on \textit{mechanism sparsity regularization}.
+The idea is based on the assumption that the mechanisms that govern the dynamics of high-level concepts are often sparse: objects usually interact sparsely with each other and actions usually affect only a few entities.
+Building on recent developments in nonlinear ICA, we constructed a rigorous theory which provides precise conditions, e.g. on the structure of the ground-truth dependency graph, for when regularizing the mechanisms to be sparse will result in disentanglement.
+A special case of our framework shows how one can leverage \textit{unknown-target interventions} on the latent factors, or \textit{sparse mechanism shifts}, for disentanglement.
+We proposed a regularized VAE-based approach and demonstrated that it can improve disentanglement in controlled synthetic settings, thereby preparing the stage for more realistic scenarios, e.g. interactive environments.
+We believe this work opens up new possibilities at the intersection of causality and disentanglement that leverage \textit{structural assumptions}.
+For instance, we posit that contextual sparsity, i.e., the assumption that objects only interact with each other in particular situations, could be formalized and leveraged for disentanglement using the tools developed in this work.